Whether you’re installing a new air conditioner or wanting to maximize your current one, getting it level is important.

-Air conditioners are often installed on concrete pads.
-Over time, the pad could crack, shift or sink.
+Air conditioners are typically placed on concrete pads.
+As time passes, the pad can crack, shift or sink.
 This can cause breakdowns and even premature failure.
-Let’s go over some of the problems that can happen and how to fix an air conditioner that isn’t level.
+Let’s review some of the malfunctions that can happen and how to repair an air conditioner that isn’t level.

 • Compressor damage because of grinding parts.